userfrosting/gulp-uf-bundle-assets/docs/api-extractor/api-report.md

 }

 // @public
-export function ValidateRawConfig(config: Config): void;
+export function validateConfig(config: Config): void;

 // (No @packageDocumentation comment for this package)